jbenden/vscode-c-cpp-flylint/README.md

 Flexelint is commercial software; however, it may be obtained from the URL mentioned elsewhere in this documentation.

+PC-lint and PC-lint Plus are commercial software; however, they may be obtained from the URL mentioned elsewhere in this documentation.

 ### macOS

 For macOS users, Clang is already included when Xcode and its' CLI